 Skip to content

-The websites request permissions for location access to give the personalized information or service based on the current address.
-Hence, Google Chrome browsers provide complete control over whether to grant geolocation access to the sites.
-We can allow or block these know your location request and control the location settings under Chrome Site Settings.
+The websites request permissions for location access to give personalized information or services based on the current address.
+Hence, Chrome browsers provide complete control over whether to grant geolocation access to the sites.

 Giving access to your location to a web browser like Chrome might sound like a risky bet.
-After all, some might argue that it could lead to some major security issues.

-Location Request in Android
+Configure Location Request Pop-ups in Chrome on Android

 By default, Chrome for Android can use and request location permissions from the website.
 However, you can completely stop the requests or allow/block the individual request.